6 min read · Cost

 Quick Answers

-On vineyard-edge and hillside parcels, yes — we check the State Fire Marshal map during scoping.
+On vineyard-edge and hillside parcels, yes.
+We check the State Fire Marshal hazard map against your address during scoping and tell you exactly which provisions apply.

 Sources